crewtimer/crewtimer-doc/video-recorder/VideoRecorder.md

 The CrewTimer Video Recorder app is used to record mp4 video files for use with the CrewTimer Connect Video Review app.
 It provides basic controls for controlling how video is captured, started, and stopped.

+*NOTICE: This software is in it's infancy.
+Please report any issues to <info@crewtimer.com>*

 ## Requirements

 * [NDI](https://en.wikipedia.org/wiki/Network_Device_Interface ) capable video camera.
 Network Device Interface (NDI) is a protocol used to provide low latency video over a 100Mbit or Gigabit computer network.